juniorsundarCasual/TGT/vault/volume-3.chapter-214.md

 [Share your plan with me.
 I do not like being kept in the dark in matters concerning my own world.
 Tell me everything there is to know about this mortal named Guy.]

-(I shall do so,) Mast responded with a monotonous drone.
+(I shall do so,) Mast responded with a monotonous drone that betrayed a sense of excitement.

 ____